vktor18/trustpilot-api-test/README.md

 # Trustpilot PoC API

 ## Overview
-This project is a Proof of Concept (PoC) API designed to handle and serve Trustpilot review data.
+This project is just a test/excercise for the creation of API designed to handle and serve Trustpilot review data.
 It ingests a mock dataset of Trustpilot reviews from a CSV file into a database, cleans the data, and provides RESTful API endpoints to retrieve the data in JSON or CSV format.
 The API is built using FastAPI and supports efficient streaming of large datasets.

 ## Features
 - **Data Ingestion**: Load and clean a CSV file (`tp_reviews.csv`) into an SQLite database.